Baltimore Ravens vs. Chicago Bears NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Bears stats and trends

-- The Bears have been underdogs by 6 points or more four times this year and covered the spread once.
+- The Bears have been underdogs by 4.5 points or more six times this season and have covered the spread twice.

-- Chicago's games this year have hit the over on three of nine set point totals (33.3%).
+- Chicago's games this year have hit the over in 33.3% of its opportunities (three times in nine games with a set point total).

-- Chicago is 2-0 against the spread and 1-1 overall when the team totals over 371.6 yards.
+- In games that Chicago piles up more than 371.6 yards, the team is 2-0 against the spread and 1-1 overall.

-- This season the Bears have turned the ball over 13 times, six more than the Ravens' takeaways (7).
+- The Bears have turned the ball over six more times (13 total) than the Ravens have forced a turnover (7) this season.

 Home and road insights

-- At home this year, Chicago has two wins against the spread and is 2-2 overall.
+- Chicago has covered the spread twice at home, and is 2-2 overall there, this year.

-- Chicago has hit the over once in four home games this year.
+- This season, in four home games, Chicago has gone over the total once.

-- On the road, Baltimore has just one win against the spread and is 2-2 overall.
+- Baltimore is 2-2 overall, with just one win against the spread, on the road.

-- On the road, the Ravens are winless ATS (0-2) as 6-point favorites or more.
+- The Ravens are winless ATS (0-2) as 4.5-point favorites or more on the road.

-- This year, in four away games, Baltimore has hit the over once.
+- This season, in four road games, Baltimore has gone over the total once.

 Powered by Data Skrive.